 Fast forward 15 years.
 This same little boy has grown with such stature.
 His friends have become the most important part of his life.
 His laughs and celebrations are now surrounded with talk of sports competitions on TV or plans with his friends over the weekend.
 He doesn’t gaze at a book in excitement anymore.

 Actually whenever a teacher tells him that he needs to read a chapter for homework his level of anger increases.
 In reality, this little boy, the one that used to love getting lost in his books has tried to push learning away.
 There are too many memories of times throughout his life where school was someplace he wanted to run from, and he did.
 He has issues of truancy.
-The talk of trying to find alternative education on Maui begins.
+The talk of trying to find education support on Maui begins.
 Mom has given up trying to get him to school.
 He has no desire to sit in classrooms and listen to teachers talk.
 He doesn’t have plans for his future.
 All he knows is that school is not where he wants to be.

 According to the Hawaii Department of Education report Hawaii averages 1 out of 5 students who don’t graduate from high school every year.
 Alternative education sites on Maui are sparse.
 Our high schools here on Maui have shared that approximately 15% of enrolled students are at risk for not moving to the next grade level or failing more than one class.
 An increased number of students have taken a home school route, also known as a 4140 and yet only about 10% of those students actually participate in a home school curriculum leading to graduation.